Gav22/qemu-images-arm/README.md

 ### Some other tips

-Incase you guys want to make some changes to the already-built images, [guestfish]([http://libguestfs.org/guestfish.1.html](http://libguestfs.org/guestfish.1.html)) is a damn great tool to do so.
+In case you guys want to make some changes to the already-built images, [guestfish]([http://libguestfs.org/guestfish.1.html](http://libguestfs.org/guestfish.1.html)) is a damn great tool to do so.

 E.g.